 This refers to the proportion of people clicking on the link attached to the emails sent.

 This refers to a publication or message that is regularly sent to people who have opted to receive it through emails.
-GetResponse allows you to create newsletters without any coding experience.
+Beehiiv is a popular tool that allows you to create newsletters without any coding experience.

 42. Open Rate